We've all had to start somewhere

-We are mainly a Dublin-based club although we have members from all corners of the country (and all over the world).
+We are a mainly Dublin-based club although we have members from all corners of the country (and all over the world).
 We do most of our walking in the Wicklow/Dublin area.

 Purchasing outdoor clothing and equipment can be bewildering to even the most experienced hiker.
 If you are just starting out, get advice from other members - it's one of their favourite topics of conversation and they will be only too willing to advise you.
 We understand that when you are starting out in hillwalking your gear may not be the best, but over time you'll be expected to upgrade (which you'll probably do anyway for your own comfort).